metaplex-foundation/amman/README.md

 Commands:
   amman start    Launches a solana-test-validator and the amman relay and/or
                  mock storage if so configured
-  amman stop     Stops the relay and storage and kills the running solana test
+  amman stop     Stops the relay and storage and kills the running solana
-                 validator
+                 test validator
-  amman airdrop  Airdrops provided Sol to the payer amman label    Adds labels for accounts or transactions to amman amman account  Retrieves account information for a PublicKey or a label or
+  amman logs     Launches 'solana logs' and pipes them through a prettifier amman airdrop  Airdrops provided Sol to the payer amman label    Adds labels for accounts or transactions to amman amman account  Retrieves account information for a PublicKey or a label or